echo-lalia/MicroHydra/README.md

 # how it works:

-This program can be thought of as two main components; the launcher and the apploader.
-The apploader is the "main.py" file in the root directory, and it's the first thing to run when the device is powered on.
-The apploader reads the RTC memory to determine if it should load an app, otherwise, it loads the launcher.

-The launcher is the main UI for the app switching functionality.
-Its primary responsibility is choosing an app, then storing its path in the RTC.memory.
-Once the app path is in the memory, it calls machine.reset() to refresh the system and return to the apploader, after which the apploader loads the target app.
+MicroHydra runs only a single "app" at a time, and switches between them by storing data in the RTC memory, and resetting MicroPython.

+The launcher, `main.py`, and other built-in apps, import a `hydra.loader` module, to store or load strings in the RTC memory.
+MicroPython automatically runs `main.py` when it starts, and `main.py` looks for a stored app path, and imports it if it exists.
+Otherwise, it starts the launcher app.

 This approach was chosen to help to prevent issues with memory managment or import conflicts between apps.
-Resetting the entire device means that the only thing thing loaded before the custom app, is the lightweight apploader.
+Resetting the entire device means that the only thing thing loaded before the app, is the lightweight `hydra.loader` and `main.py` modules.
+When MicroHydra is pre-compiled into .mpy files (and therefore doesn't need to compile anything before starting), this reset is fairly quick.
+And, when it's frozen into a MicroPython firmware, the reset is almost instantaneous.

+Apps that need to pass information to eachother can use the same `hydra.loader` module to read/store additional arguments in the RTC.
+For example, when you use the Files app to open a file in the text editor, the Files app adds both the path to the text editor, and the path to the text file into the RTC memory.

 <br /><br /><br />